Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Methodology

 \subsection{PSG-UIENet}

-As illustrated in Fig.~\ref{fig:all_arch}, the proposed Physics- and Semantics-Guided Underwater Image Enhancement Network (PSG-UIENet) is designed to jointly leverage physical priors and high-level semantics for perceptually meaningful underwater image enhancement.
-The architecture is composed of two main components: (i) a Prior-Free Illumination Estimator that captures multi-scale illumination characteristics without relying on handcrafted priors, and (ii) a Semantics-Guided Image Restorer that exploits textual guidance to refine visual details through dual-branch cross-modal fusion. \lyb{The end-to-end enhancement pipeline is summarized in Algorithm\ref{alg:process_ps}.
-By coupling domain-agnostic physical enhancement with contextual semantics, PSG-UIENet simultaneously addresses low-level photometric distortions and high-level perceptual fidelity in challenging underwater environments.}
+To jointly leverage the physical theory and high-level semantics for perceptually meaningful UIE, we propose a Physics-Semantics-Guided Underwater Image Enhancement Network, or PSG-UIENet for short.
+As shown in Fig. \ref{fig:all_arch}, PSG-UIENet contains a Prior-Free Illumination Estimator and a Semantics-Guided Image Restorer.
+The Illumination Estimator explicitly models multi-scale illumination maps without relying on hand-crafted priors and generates an initially light-enhanced image through an adaptive fusion mechanism.
+To incorporate semantic information into the enhancement process, the Image Restorer leverages the semantic understanding capability of the pre-trained CLIP \cite{clip} model.
+The restorer consists of two parallel branches, in which one branch employs a random binary masking strategy to enhance high-level semantic understanding of visual content, while the other branch processes unmasked image features to preserve global consistency and fine details.
+The end-to-end image enhancement pipeline is summarized in Algorithm \ref{alg:process_ps}.
+By coupling the domain-agnostic physical theory with contextual semantics, PSG-UIENet simultaneously addresses low-level photometric distortions and high-level perceptual fidelity in challenging underwater scenes.